protocolguild/protocol-guild-site/README.md

 ```
 /
 ├── public/         # Static files served directly
+├── posts/          # Markdown posts to be shown on the blog page
 ├── src/
 │   ├── assets/     # Images, fonts, and other static assets
 │   ├── components/ # Reusable UI components